binunalex/hfconfig/README.md

 <h2> Time To Commit: </h2>

 When a transaction is sent from a client, Hyperledger Fabric accepts it and sends the response back to the client, **before the transaction is added to block and committed**.
 This is called "time to response".
-However, often we want to know not only time to response for a transaction, but also the time to its commit.
+However, often we want to know not only time to response for a transaction, but also the time it is finally saved.
 This is called "time to finality".

 We can record time to finality via the BlockListener interface, look at my [example](https://github.com/binunalex/hfconfig/blob/master/FabricService-Event.java), Line 162-176.
 Record the time to finality for a few transactions and compare it to "time to return" recorded in Lines 93-97.